Jamals211/Visualizing_Oil_and_Gas_Storage/README.md

 * Demand for crude is expected to remain low in the winter after the summer driving months are over.
 Demand for natural gas rises in the winter due to the need for heating.
-Due to recent exports of natural gas, a decrease in the Appalachia region, and current political problems impacting the drilling in Wyoming, it is expected that natural gas prices will begin to rise in the winter.
+Due to recent exports of natural gas, a decrease in the Appalachian region, and current political problems impacting the drilling in Wyoming, it is expected that natural gas prices will begin to rise in the winter.

 <p align="center">
   <img src="Imports_By_Country_Images/Korean_Gas_Imports.png" width="700">